MicrosoftDocs/SupportArticles-docs/Teams/known-issues/cvi-info-does-not-populate-in-meet-now.md

 ## Supported scenarios

+- Scheduled meetings created from the Outlook calendar
+- Scheduled meetings created from the Teams calendar
+- **Meet Now** meetings created from the Teams calendar

+## Unsupported scenarios

-Scheduled Meetings created from Outlook Calendar: Supported Scheduled Meetings created from Teams Calendar: Supported **Meet Now** meeting created from the teams calendar view: Supported **Meet Now** meeting created from within the Teams channels view: Not-Supported
+- **Meet Now** meetings created from the Teams channels